Maritime History, Fun, & Discovery

 For nearly 100 years the Crooked River Lighthouse stood as a guiding light for ships, and fishermen navigating the treacherous pass between Dog and St. George Islands.
 Today the lighthouse and keepers’ house museum stand on the mainland where the light was originally built in 1895, replacing the three short-lived beacons destroyed by hurricanes on Dog Island.

-The 103 foot iron and steel structure was decommissioned by the Coast Guard in 1995 and is listed on the National Register of Historic Places.
+The 103-foot iron and steel structure was decommissioned by the Coast Guard in 1995 and is listed on the National Register of Historic Places.
 The Carrabelle Lighthouse Association and the City of Carrabelle obtained ownership of the landmark just weeks before being auctioned and created a public park surrounding it.
 Public and private financial support enabled the restoration of the structure to be completed in 2007.

-Nestled in a north Florida forest habitat, the lighthouse beams nightly, with its acrylic replica of its original 4th order Fresnel lens.
+Nestled in a north Florida forest habitat, the lighthouse beams nightly, with the acrylic replica of its original 4th order Fresnel lens.
 The park picnic area features picnic pavilion and tables, a children’s playground and a native plant garden.
 Grant funding also helped the CLA to construct a replica of the Crooked River Lighthouse Keeper’s House which was patterned after the original 1895 plans.

 Completed in 2009, the Keeper’s House serves as a museum, gift shop and headquarters for the CLA.
 Exhibits include a historical setting of the early 1900s, examples of beacons and the methods of constructing a skeletal tower lighthouse.
-The Keeper’s Room include original clocks, a barometer, a glass fire grenade, pages from the keeper’s watch book, currency and much more.
+The Keeper’s Room includes original clocks, a barometer, a glass fire grenade, pages from the keeper’s watch book, currency and much more.
 Visitors can look through replica Sears’ catalogues for a perspective on cost of living during the past century.
 Group educational tours are welcomed and new science-based programs are being developed.
 Find more details by visiting the Crooked River Lighthouse website.